Almirawong/AdminManagementApp/README.md

 ## How to Run the App
-1. In the project directory, you can run:
+1. In the terminal, you can run:
 ```
 sbt
 ```